brycefisher/brycefisher.github.io-jekyll/_posts/2014-04-24-setting-up-ssl-on-aws-cloudfront-and-s3.md

 This would be a great time to start uploading all the things to your new bucket, and try clicking on the Endpoint url to make sure things are groovy.

-## Step 2: Setup a CloudFront Distribution
+## Step 2: Create a CloudFront Distribution

  1. Choose "Web"
  2. **Origin Domain Name** - Paste the "Endpoint" from S3's Static Website Hosting tab here